billkarsh/SpikeGLX/Markdown/Manual-Text.md

 3. SY = The single 16-bit sync input channel
 ```

-Option {1,2,3} probes read out 384 AP and LF channels, while option {4} probes
+All probes read out 384 AP and LF channels.
-read out 276 AP and LF channels.
-In the help text our examples will assume
-a 384-channel case.

 Throughout the software the channels are maintained in `acquisition order`.
 That is, each acquired **sample** (or **timepoint**) contains all 384 AP